TQT Fellows receive the following benefits:

 In exchange for their service, each Fellow receives the following benefits:

-- Segal Education Award of $6,495 at the completion of service
+- Segal Education Award (dependent on length of service)*

 - Forbearance on existing qualifying student loans and payment of interest accrued during service